What is Nutrisense?

 Reports can be generated and shared with your RD or your own doctor — useful for people who want to bring their metabolic data into a clinical conversation.

 A single session with a registered dietitian typically costs $100–200 out of pocket.
-Nutrisense's coaching is delivered by the same credential level, bundled with your CGM sensors.
-For people who would otherwise pay separately for both, Nutrisense often represents good value.
+Nutrisense coaching is delivered by credentialed RDs, bundled with CGM sensors.
+For people who would pay separately for both, the annual plan often represents genuine value — especially for those working on metabolic goals who need expert interpretation of their glucose data.
+Compare against Levels Health ($199/month) if you prefer self-directed data tools over coached guidance.

 Nutrisense vs Levels Health